lfmerrick21/WhEATBreeders/PopVar_Example.md

 Next using the code below download and install the package GWhEAT from Github.
-The bottom two line of code in the chunk below make sure the dependencies GWhEAT relies on are also downloaded and installed.
+The bottom two line of code in the chunk below make sure the dependencies WhEATBReeders relies on are also downloaded and installed.

 ``` r
 #install package